subsquid/docs/docs/archives/evm.md

   stateDiffs: boolean
 }
 ```
 A transaction will be included in the response if it matches all the requests.
-An empty or `null` request matches any transaction.
+An empty array always returns an empty array.
 See [EVM transactions](/evm-indexing/configuration/transactions) for a detailed description of data request fields.

 ### Traces